ARPA-SIMC/fedora-live-netroot/README.md

    boot process and output of all the log information to a local file through a serial console in qemu.

-The procdedure, using the `live_netroot` script, assuming to build a system with the centos7-base recipe, will be:
+The procedure, using the `live_netroot` script, assuming to build a system with the centos7-base recipe, will be:

  * build the root filesystem tree, this will take long time and